subhadeep47/subhadeep47.github.io/index.md

 Welcome to my GitHub profile!
 I'm a passionate developer who enjoys working on a variety of projects, learning new technologies, and solving real-world problems through code.

 ## 🚀 About Me
-I'm a [brief description of your role, e.g., Full-stack Developer, Software Engineer, etc.].
-I specialize in [technologies you're proficient in, e.g., JavaScript, Python, React, Node.js, etc.], and I'm always eager to learn and experiment with new tools and technologies.
+I'm a software developer who loves diving into technology and building things that matter.
+Currently, I'm workingon exciting projects that challenge me and help me grow.
+I’ve picked up a variety of skills along the way, butwhat really drives me is my curiosity—I’m always eager to learn something new and explore fresh ideas.
+I believein teamwork and value the chance to collaborate with others, sharing insights and learning together.
+I’m excitedabout the future and the opportunities to take on new challenges!

 - 🔭 I’m currently working on ReactJS with Springboot.
 - 🌱 I’m constantly learning more about latest technologies.